-Fixed-wing aircraft are LC-130 ski-equipped airplanes, Baslers and smaller Twin Otter aircraft.
+Fixed-wing aircraft include LC-130 ski-equipped airplanes, Baslers and smaller Twin Otter aircraft.
 LC-130s are operated by the 109th Airlift Wing of the New York Air National Guard.
-These photo by Sean Loutin photo by Charles Kaminsks airplanes provide heavy-lift capability to all inland stations as well as Search and Rescue (SAR) for the entire continent.
+These airplanes provide heavy-lift capability to all inland stations, as well as Search and Rescue (SAR) for the entire continent.
 Science project team members must work with the science cargo staff to stage their cargo 72 hours before scheduled transport.
 Passengers must stage their personal luggage (except for one carry-on) the night before the scheduled flight.
 This is called "bag drag."